mortonne/psifr/docs/guide/score.rst

 because they did not appear in the list.
 There is an `intrusion` field for convenience to label these recall attempts.

-:py:func:`~psifr.fr.merge_lists` can also handle additional attributes beyond the standard ones, such as codes indicating stimulus category or list condition.
+:py:func:`~psifr.fr.merge_free_recall` can also handle additional attributes beyond the standard ones, such as codes indicating stimulus category or list condition.
-See the :py:func:`~psifr.fr.merge_lists` documentation for details.
+See :ref:`custom-columns` for details.

 Filtering and sorting
 ---------------------